 volunteer fire department in their own area.
 And so it was in September of 1944, that they organized

-by C. Marshall.
-Glen Wilson served as President, P.O'Neil as Vice President, James Barker as
+C. Marshall.
+Glen Wilson served as President, P.O'Neil as Vice President, James Barker as Secretary

-the residents in Patagonia dug deep into their own pockets to finance this new endeavor.
-In
+residents in Patagonia dug deep into their own pockets to finance this new endeavor.
+In addition to

-addition to the first officers noted, some of the well known residents that made up this early
+the first officers noted, some of the well known residents that made up this early department

-department included: Dominic Albanese, Anthony "Tony" Bogolin, Pete Cabbage, Joe DeJulia,
+included: Dominic Albanese, Anthony "Tony" Bogolin, Pete Cabbage, Joe DeJulia, Howard

-Howard Ferguson, Mike Grantoski, Albert Kopen, Ernest Kopen, Dominic Maffei, Sam Mistretta,
+Ferguson, Mike Grantoski, Albert Kopen, Ernest Kopen, Dominic Maffei, Sam Mistretta, J.Mihalcin,

-J.Mihalcin, Joe Noga, Elmer Reiter, George Roman, Marion Russo, Steven Stupensky and William
+Joe Noga, Elmer Reiter, George Roman, Marion Russo, Steven Stupensky and William Wilson.

 In May of 1947, the members filed with the Commonwealth of Pennsylvania for incorporation as a